-More, you can learn in the Towards Data Science’s article “Introduction to Markov Chains”
+You can learn more on the topic in the Towards Data Science’s article “Introduction to Markov Chains”

 Software and Analytical Tools

-Since the data science area is enormous right now, what software tools the different companies use vary significantly.
+The data science is an enormous area, and the types of software tools the different companies are using can vary significantly.

 Some data scientists provide data cleaning services.
-Other data scientists do specific researches.
-Nevertheless, there are some essential software tools – an integral part of the list of data scientist qualifications and skills.
+Some data scientists do specific researches.

-KNIME Analytics Platform helps data scientist all over the world discover the potential hidden in the data, gain fresh insights, or predict new futures.
+KNIME Analytics Platform helps data scientists all over the world discover the potential hidden in the data, gain fresh insights, or predict new features.

-With more than 2000 modules, a great range of integrated tools, and a big list of advanced algorithms available, KNIME Analytics Platform is the perfect toolbox for any data scientist.
+With more than 2000 modules, a great range of integrated tools, and a variety of advanced algorithms available, KNIME Analytics Platform is the perfect toolbox for any data scientist.

-Weka is machine learning software provided by The University of Waikato.
+Weka is a machine learning software provided by The University of Waikato.